x-lui-x-16/Geo-Color-Bot-Proyecto-ESP/README.md

 # Geo-Color-Bot-Proyecto
 Proyecto: "Geo-Color Bot"

+#If you want this information in English, just search in the github search area like: "Geo-Color-Bot-Project-ENG"; or in my profile you can search for it too.

 ## Materiales de Ingienería
 Todos los materiales que utilizamos para este proyecto.
 - 1 Arduino Mega R3 2560 (https://docs.arduino.cc/hardware/mega-2560/)